United Rocket and Space Corporation: Organization and entities

-When formed, the company included most companies and design bureaus, save for some defence companies.
+The company includes most companies and design bureaus, save for some defence companies.
 The corporation initially consisted of nine federal unitary enterprises to be turned into open joint-stock companies.
 The URSC's authorized capital included the shares of 13 other companies.
 Subsequently, each of them was expected to contribute 100 percent of their shares minus one share to the new corporation's authorized capital.
 The corporation was 100 percent state-owned.

 By August 2013, United Rocket and Space Corporation planned to acquire a controlling interest in rocket-engine manufacturer Energia, of which the Russian government previously owned a 38 percent interest.

 "The consolidation [of the Russian space industry] will absorb 33 space organizations, including 16 enterprises.
 The main focus will be on subcontractors and suppliers."

 Heavy-lift rocket

 Following the URSC formation announcement, Oleg Ostapenko, the head of Roscosmos, the Russian Federal Space Agency, proposed in November 2013 that a new heavy lift launch vehicle be built for the Russian space program.
 The rocket would be intended to place a payload of 100 tonne in a baseline low Earth orbit and is projected to be based on the Angara launch vehicle technology.